 The Rebecca Shepard Scholarship was established in the late 80’s to honor and recognize the founder of Acorn School.
 Becky Shepard started the school in 1972 in memory of her grandmother, Jeanie Richardson Kerns, and in honor of childhood – that fleeting but critical period in life where you must encourage children to build confidence in themselves and let their imaginations soar.

-She continues to share her musical talent with all the students at Acorn by providing each class with a scheduled music time each week.
+She continues to share her musical talent with the Acorn students throughout the year.
 She encourages singing, movement and creative dramatics through playing the piano, banjo, auto harp and rhythm instruments.

 The scholarship monies are awarded to families that would otherwise find this early educational program impossible without some financial assistance.

 If you would like to donate to the Becky Shepard Scholarship at the Acorn School, please utilize the below donation button or mail a check to the school with a note indicating your support.

 A school for childhood became an anchor for a family set adrift by heartbreak.
 This is a story of our family’s relationship with the Acorn School and why this scholarship is so important to us.